Quantum Impurity Models coupled to Markovian and Non Markovian Baths: Hybridization Expansion

 \section{Hybridization Expansion}

-In this section we derive a formal hybridization expansion for the reduced density matrix of the impurity.
+In this section we derive a formal hybridization expansion \eqref{eq:hybExp} for the reduced density matrix of the impurity.
 Such an expansion is usually derived in the context of quantum impurity models coupled to a single bath, as a starting point to develop exact Monte-Carlo sampling \cite{muhlbacherRabaniPRL2008,schiroFabrizioPRB2009} or approximated resummation techniques \cite{aokiWernerRMP2014,rueggMillisPRB2013} to solve the problem.
-There the formulation is typically done at the level of the partition function, i.e. tracing out also the impurity degrees of freedom, while we are interested in the reduced density matrix and the evolution operator, see Eq. (\ref{eq:reducedEvolution}) therefore we will not perform such a trace, a fact that will result in some formal difference in the approach.
-More importantly, here the quantum impurity is also coupled to a second Markovian environment and we will need to trace out this as well in a second stage, under the assumption that the $IM$ subsystem obeys a Markovian Lindblad master equation~\cite{breuerPetruccione2010,carmichaelStatistical1999}.
+There the formulation is typically done at the level of the partition function, i.e. tracing out also the impurity degrees of freedom, while we are interested in the reduced density matrix and the evolution operator, see Eq. (\ref{eq:reducedEvolution}), therefore we will not perform such a trace, a fact that will result in some formal difference in the approach.
+More importantly, here the quantum impurity is also coupled to a second Markovian environment that we will need to trace out \cmm{as well and this can be done exactly} under the assumption that the $IM$ subsystem obeys a Markovian Lindblad master equation~\cite{breuerPetruccione2010,carmichaelStatistical1999}.